“Without big data, you are blind and deaf and in the middle of a freeway.” – Geoffrey Moore, management consultant, and author

 2. They provide a wealth of insights

-By utilizing BI concepts and solutions for your business, you’ll be able to extract a wealth of insights that will help improve interdepartmental and external communications, problem-solving processes, online data analysis, financial efficiency, goal-setting, marketing, and profitability.
+By utilizing self service BI tools and concepts for your business, you’ll be able to extract a wealth of insights that will help improve interdepartmental and external communications, problem-solving processes, online data analysis, financial efficiency, goal-setting, marketing, and profitability.

 3. Benchmarking is more accurate